NEW New feature: Verify & block fake emails

 For example, a video might have hundreds of thousands of views, but the channel only has a few hundred subscribers, a potential sign of artificial inflation.

 Since 7 out of 10 YouTube views come from organic algorithm recommendations, you should expect to see a similar number in a video’s analytics.
-If a large portion of views come from unusual countries or an external source, this could indicate viewbotting.
-See an example of this below:
+If a large portion of views come from data centers and known hosting providers (Amazon AWS, DigitalOcean) instead of residential ISPs (Comcast, AT&T), they are likely bots.

 Some bot services include fake comments to make the engagement appear more authentic.
 However, these comments are often generic or irrelevant and do not mention anything specific about the content.